apache/qpid-proton/proton-c/bindings/go/README.md

 can use temporary channels to allow the calling code to wait for results.
 Such waiting is only for the local event-loop, not across network calls.

-The API exposes blocking calls returning normal error values, no exposed channels or callbacks.
+The API exposes blocking calls returning normal error values.
 The user can write simple blocking code or start their own goroutine loops and channels as appropriate.
 Details of our internal channel use and error handling are hidden, which simplifies the API and gives us more implementation flexibility.

-TODO: lifecycle rules for proton objects.

 ## New to Go?